jackiehjm/stx-docs/doc/source/planning/openstack/installation-and-resource-planning-verified-commercial-hardware.rst

   :ref:`Kubernetes Verified Commercial Hardware <verified-commercial-hardware>`

-..
-Uncomment on r5 and add missing target after merge as branch review.
-..
 To configure a PCI-Passthrough Interface to a NVIDIA GPU in a |VM|, see :ref:`Configure PCI-Passthrough Interface to NVIDIA GPU in a VM <configure-pci-passthrough-interface-to-nvidia-gpu>`.

 .. include:: /_includes/installation-and-resource-planning-verified-commercial-hardware.rest